kubernetes/kubectl/docs/maintainers/issue_backlog.md

 - Write integration tests for functionality currently only covered by [e2e tests].
 - Improve coverage for edge cases and different inputs to functions.
 - Improve handling of invalid arguments.
-- Refactoring existing tests to pull out common code into reusable functions
+- Refactoring existing tests to pull out common code into reusable functions.
    > _This should be very well scoped as it impacts existing tests and reviewers need to make sure nothing breaks._

 ### New libraries